-Capital assets decreased by \$122,380 due to current year depreciation expense exceeding current year additions.
-The Commission purchased several pieces of scientific equipment and two outboard motors during the fiscal year.
+Capital assets decreased by \$25,530 due to current year depreciation expense exceeding current year additions.

 REQUESTS FOR ADDITIONAL INFORMATION

 This financial report is designed to provide our citizens, taxpayers, customers, and investors and creditors with a general overview of the Commission's finances and to show the Commission's accountability for the money it receives.
 If you have questions about this report or need additional financial information, contact the Ohio River Valley Water Sanitation Commission, 5735 Kellogg Avenue, Cincinnati, Ohio, 45228.